GregSommerville/machine-learning-blackjack-solution/Readme.md

 ## A Word About This "Optimal" Strategy
 Before we go any further, it needs to be stated that this problem of finding an optimal Blackjack strategy has already been solved.

-Back in the 1960s, a mathemetician named [Edward O. Thorp](https://en.wikipedia.org/wiki/Edward_O._Thorp) authored a book called *Beat the Dealer*, which included charts showing the optimal "Basic" strategy.
+Back in the 1960s, a mathematician named [Edward O. Thorp](https://en.wikipedia.org/wiki/Edward_O._Thorp) authored a book called *Beat the Dealer*, which included charts showing the optimal "Basic" strategy.
 That strategy looks like this:

 ![optimal blackjack strategy](/images/optimal.png)